valkey-io/valkey-doc/docs/management/replication.md

 ## Allow writes only with N attached replicas

-Starting with Redis 2.8, you can configure a Valkey master to accept write queries only if at least N replicas are currently connected to the master.
+You can configure a Valkey master to accept write queries only if at least N replicas are currently connected to the master.